 - May I stay in FHWS buildings to use, for example, the free WiFi connection?
 (06 May 2020)

 Students are generally not allowed to enter FWHS buildings.

-Please see this special page for possible exceptions.
+Additional information will be posted on a special page for possible exceptions.

 - How can I top up my FHWS Card in Schweinfurt to use the washing machines in the student dormitories?
 (1 April 2020)